This is a

 functionality to work, so on non-Windows host platforms, Wine 1.6 or

 later needs to be installed.
-On OS X, it is installable via Homebrew.
+On macOS, it is installable via Homebrew.

 Running electron-packager from the command line has this basic form: